Online Safety at Home

 At Houghton Conquest Lower we recognise the importance of ensuring that children are safe using technologies both inside and outside of school.
 Supporting families online is important to us and we hope that the following information will help you to access expert support and practical tips to help children benefit from connected technology and the internet safely and smartly.

-Should you require advice, or have any questions about e-safety, please do not hesitate to contact your class teacher or our Headteacher.
+Should you require advice, or have any questions about e-safety, please do not hesitate to contact the school office.

 - An NSPCC E-Safety Leaflet for parents can be viewed by clicking here.